oroinc/documentation/commerce/user_guide/marketing_web_catalog/create.rst

 .. image:: /user_guide/img/marketing/web_catalogs/WebCatalogCreate_demo.png
       :class: with-border

-Now you are ready to organize catalog content into the desired structure that will define the navigation and menu look and feel on the OroCommerce store frontend:
+Now you are ready to organize catalog content into the desired structure that will define the navigation and menu look and feel on the OroCommerce storefront:

 .. include:: edit_content_tree/index.rst
    :start-after: start